Assamese cinema: Prag Cine Awards

 Prag Cine Awards are presented annually by Prag News.
 The aim of the award is to give support, recognition and inspiration to the Assamese film industry and honour some of the eminent film personalities who have contributed to the cause of Assamese cinema.
 The award was first instituted in the year 2003.
 Starting from 2015, films produced in other Northeastern states were also honoured in this ceremony.

 Brahmaputra Valley Film Festival

 Brahmaputra Valley Film Festival is a homage to the rich culture of Northeast India.
 The festival is dedicated to the film fraternity of the Northeast region of India, especially Assam.
 It is an initiative for new filmmakers to come together and rediscover various aspects of film making.
 The film festival is in Guwahati, Assam, India annually since 2013.
 It is an initiative of Tattva Creations.

 National Film Award

-The prestigious National Award has been awarded to many Assamese Filmmakers, Munin Barua in 2004 for 'Dinabandhoo', Prerana Barbarooah in 2007 for 'Spirit of The Graceful Lineage', Hemanta Das in 1999 for 'Koihatir Dhulia', Santwana Bardoloi in 1996 for 'Adajya', Bhabendra Nath Saikia in 1995 for 'Itihas', Jahnu Barua in 1988 for 'Halodhia Choraye Baodhan Khai', Chandra Narayan Barua in 1986 for 'The Land Where Wind Blows Free' and Nip Barua in 1958 for 'Ronga Police'.
+Assamese films have earned National Film Award in multiple categories.